MrLoLf/HoneygainAutoClaim/README.md

 2. ```commandline
    crontab -e
    ```
-   or the windows equivalent via the Task Scheduler.
+   Or the windows equivalent via the Task Scheduler.
 3. Add this line at the **bottom**   `0 8 * * * docker start <container_id> && docker stop <container_id>`.
    Make sure to replace <container_id> with the ID of your Docker container.
-   After adding the start command you have to stop the docker container, or it will run multiple times per minute.
+   After adding the start command, you have to stop the docker container, or it will run multiple times per minute.

 #### 🪟 Windows